 You have the right to an attorney but are not required to have a lawyer represent you as you go through the hearing process.
 However, it is highly recommended that you have legal counsel who is experienced and concentrates in this area of the law.

-We will obtain and review your driving record, review your arrest history, your complete alcohol/drug use history, and (if applicable) obtain and review all of your prior hearing records.
+We will obtain and review your driving record, arrest history, your complete alcohol/drug use history, and (if applicable) obtain and review all of your prior hearing records.
 We will only agree to represent you if, in our professional opinion, we believe that we can obtain a successful result in your case.
-If we believe that you will not be successful, we will provide you with specific steps to take first.
+If we believe that you will not be successful before the Secretary of State, we will provide you with specific steps to take first.

 If we agree to proceed, we will provide you with detailed written instructions as to the specific steps to follow in order to prepare for your hearing.
 Any questions you have will be answered promptly and accurately.
 We will review all of your documents prior to your hearing and make certain that they meet Secretary of State requirements.
 We will directly address any issues or potential problems with your evaluator or treatment provider and make sure they are resolved prior to your hearing.

-We will meet with you again, prior to your hearing date to prepare you for your hearing and, of course, be with you at the hearing to guide you through your testimony.
+We will meet with you again, prior to your hearing date to prepare you for your hearing and, of course, be with you at the hearing.

 Absolutely.
-As your attorneys, we will obtain all of your prior hearing records and determine what specific issues need to be addressed.
-We will then prepare written instructions to address these issues with you, the evaluator and the treatment provider.
+As your attorneys, The Davis Law Group, P.C. will obtain all of your prior hearing records and determine what specific issues need to be addressed.
+We will then ensure these issues are addressed by your evaluator and treatment provider.
 Then, as in all other cases, we will prepare you for and represent you at your hearing.

 Where your hearing is held will be determined on a case-by-case basis.
 Typically, our office conducts Secretary of State hearings at the Chicago and Joliet facilities.